minefed/Minecraft-Transit-Railway/README.md

 Forked project of [Minecraft Transit Railway](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway).

+## Notice regarding changes
+- Changes (additions, modifications, deletions) to this repository will only be added to the Fabric client.
+- All changes to this repository are distributed under the MIT License, so you are free to use them as you wish.

 ## Disclaimer

 - This project has not been officially released. if you are not using it on a Minefed server, we recommend using the official project linked above.